jundalisay/spblist/content/en/faqs/spiritual.md

 {{< l a="Spiritual-Superphysics" >}}
 Not all.
 But we promote yoga *asanas* in general, even from commercial yoga, just as science promotes healthy eating.
+You can know which is good if you notice your health and emotions improving.
+{{< /r >}}

+{{< r a="Banker" >}}
+I don't have time to look for Asian spiritual groups.
+Can you tell me in the fewest words the simplest way towards spirituality without being religious?
+{{< /r >}}

+{{< l a="Spiritual-Superphysics" >}}
+The most basic way is to catch your own mind while it thinks and feels.
+We usually have our minds on autopilot, driven by the Negative Force.
+So the first step is to take it out of autopilot and put it on manual control to observe it as it thinks and feels.

+You will find that the thoughts and feelings that it creates can be overriden.
+This is why humans can "think things over" and do not have to go with the first idea or option.

+You can even prick yourself with a needle.
+Instead of being affected by the pain (which is what your body does to preserve itself), your lower mind can choose to ignore the bodily impulses.
+Once your lower mind has control of the bodily impulses, you can upgrade and let your higher mind control the lower mind.
+This is why spiritual systems often have rules on diet, fasting, morals, practices, etc.
 {{< /r >}}